Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: Acknowledgements

 \section{Acknowledgements}

-Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA-0003525.
+Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC (NTESS), a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration (DOE/NNSA) under contract DE-NA0003525.
 The New Mexico Cybersecurity Center of Excellence (NMCCoE) is a statewide Research and Public Service Project supported center for economic development, education, and research.
 The authors would like to thank both SNL and NMCCoE for funding and computing system access and support.